The Best Black Hills ATV Trails Near Rapid City, SD

 Many trails in the Black Hills are easy to moderate.
 Off-roading is family friendly and suited for all ages.
 When driving a four-seat ATV, we often bring our toddler along and buckle her in a car seat for peace of mind when riding on bumpy trails.
 Plus, you wouldn’t want your little one to miss out on a one heck of a family vacation, would you?!

 A majority of Black Hills area ATV trails are open May through December.
 Depending on the elements, trail closures can be expected throughout the year for the health of the forest and safety of its guests.
 Visit the Black Hills National Forest website before planning your route for up to date trail conditions.

 Cell phone coverage in the Black Hills can be spotty.
-Check out the Motor Vehicle Use Map at the Black Hills National Forest website, visit any local Ranger District office for a hard copy or download the mobile app.
+Download the free mobile app, Avenza, at your App Store or Google Play for offline use on smartphones and tablets.
+If a printed map is more your style, check out the Motor Vehicle Use Map at the Black Hills National Forest website or visit any local Ranger District office for a hard copy.

 A trail permit to use the forest trails is a must.
 You can purchase one through local vendors, at any local Black Hills National Forest office or, for pure convenience, online.
 Trail system permit fees are $20/week per vehicle or $25 for an annual pass.
 ATV’s are allowed on city streets, but they do have to have insurance and a plate.

 All motorized trails are suited for vehicles 62” or less.
 This includes UTV’s, ATV’s and motorcycles.
 If you don’t bring your own toys, there are several places to rent throughout the hills.